kubernetes-sigs/wg-ai-gateway/proposals/10-egress-gateways.md

 }

 // BackendTLSMode defines the TLS mode for backend connections.
-// +kubebuilder:validation:Enum=Simple;Mutual;Passthrough;PlatformProvided;InsecureDisable
+// +kubebuilder:validation:Enum=Simple;Mutual
 type BackendTLSMode string

 const (
+  // Do not modify or configure TLS.
+If your platform (or service mesh)
+  // transparently handles TLS, use this mode.
+  BackendTLSModeDisable BackendTLSMode = "None"
   // Enable TLS with simple server certificate verification.
   BackendTLSModeSimple BackendTLSMode = "Simple"
   // Enable mutual TLS.
   BackendTLSModeMutual BackendTLSMode = "Mutual"
-  // Don't terminate TLS, use SNI to route.
-  BackendTLSModePassthrough BackendTLSMode = "Passthrough"
+  // Explicitly do not use TLS for this connection.
-  // Use implementation's built-in TLS (e.g. service mesh powered mTLS).
+  // If the platform (e.g. service mesh) reads Backend
-  BackendTLSModePlatformProvided BackendTLSMode = "PlatformProvided"
-  // Disable TLS.
+  // it MUST NOT do its regular TLS handling for this connection.
   BackendTLSModeInsecureDisable BackendTLSMode = "InsecureDisable" )